cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

    * This ensures output will be accepted by the acquisition code and hunts for common signs of buggy code or bad source data.
 6. (Data-dependent) Compare today's output with a cached version of what's currently in the API.
    * This converts dense output to a diff and reduces the size of each update.
-7. Deliver the CSV output files to the receiving/ directory on the API server.
+7. Deliver the CSV output files to the `receiving/` directory on the API server.

-## Stage 0: Keep revision history (important!)
+## Step 0: Keep revision history (important!)

 If the data provider doesn’t provide or it is unclear if they provide historical versions of the data, immediately set up a script (bash, Python, etc) to automatically (e.g. cron) download the data every day and save locally with versioning.